-62 Determination of recovery does not demonstrate the overall accuracy or overall bias of results, so the laboratory must participate regularly in relevant proficiency tests.
-Where the accuracy achieved in a test is questionable or unacceptable, the problem(s) should be investigated and, particularly for unacceptable performance, rectified before proceeding with further determinations of the analytes involved.
+67 The laboratory must participate regularly in relevant proficiency tests.
+Where the accuracy achieved in any of the tests is questionable or unacceptable, the problem(s) should be investigated and, particularly for unacceptable performance, rectified before proceeding with further determinations of the analyte/matrices combinations involved.

-63 In-house reference materials may be analysed regularly to help provide evidence of analytical performance.
-Where practicable, exchange of such materials between laboratories provides an additional independent check of accuracy.
+68 In-house reference materials may be analysed regularly to help provide evidence of analytical performance.
+Where practicable, exchange of such materials between laboratories provides an additional, independent check of accuracy.